Insight For Those Considering GBTC

 Some might ask “should I buy GBTC?”
 Others might ask “should I buy GBTC or BTC?”
 That is, “should I by the Bitcoin stock or actual Bitcoins?”
 Here is some insight.

 - Bitcoin is, in most respects, the world’s most popular cryptocurrency.
-Bitcoin’s price has been volatile, but its general trajectory has been up despite a few hard dips and longer term corrections.
+Bitcoin’s price has been volatile, but its general trajectory has been up over time despite a few hard dips and longer term corrections.
 It’s a risky, but potentially exciting, bet for investors who are set up to trade it quickly or want to go long at a low price or build an average position over time (plus it is useful as a digital currency).

 With the basics covered, the bottom line is that these are both good choices for investors, as long as investors understand what they are buying.
 Here are some things to consider:

 - GBTC has historically traded at a large premium to its NAV or Native Asset Value (meaning it has been trading for more than its worth on-paper historically).
 You can track the GBTC premium directly on Greyscale’s website.
 On the site, “Market Share” is the cost of shares of GBTC and “Bitcoin Holdings” per share is the current underlying value of the Bitcoin.

 - BTC generally trades for what it is worth, because it is itself.
 Although what it trades for can differ by country and exchange.

 - GBTC can be traded via a traditional brokerage account, so you can for example use your 401K to buy Bitcoin indirectly this way.